jkester/selenium-groovy/README.md

     6. Rebuild the dependencies by right clicking on the project and then choose Gradle-->Refresh All Dependencies
     7. Right click on your project and choose "Run As-->External Tools Configuration".
-Configure a new "clean" and "build" configuration for running a sub-project (or whatever tasks you want to execute).
+Configure a new run configuration to run the Gradle task "clean runAllTestsInFirefox" with the "-info" program argument.
-    8. Optionally, you can run this project on the command line with "gradle google:show google:clean google:build --info" and it will execute the project unit tests.
-Also, this project provides a .bat batch script that does this and provides a menu of other actions you can execute.
+    8. Optionally, you can run this project on the command line with "gradle.bat clean runAllTestsInFirefox --info" and it will execute the project unit tests.

 #### IntelliJ-IDEA
 The required Gradle functionality is already built into IntelliJ-IDEA 12.1+ .
 I think using IDEA is more difficult